daxaurora/w205_energy/README.md

 __STEP 4 - Data ingest, modeling, and storage__

 * From any directory, run these scripts to complete data ingest, load data into a postgres database, and create CSV files for storage on Amazon S3.
-    * The data_ingest_eia.py file may take approximately 10 minutes to run.
+    * The data_ingest_eia.py file will take approximately 10-15 minutes to run.
     * Add `verbose` after data_ingest_noaa.py to see logging for that file.
 ```
 python /home/w205/w205_energy/data_ingest_eia.py